zzzprojects/learn-orm/tutorials/efcore-configuration-manager/database-setup.md

  - Call the seed method, passing to it the context.
  - Dispose the context when the seed method is done.

-Now when you run your application for the first time, the database will be created and seeded with test data.
+When you run your application for the first time, the database will be created and seeded with test data.

 <img src="images/create-model-1.png">